-Employee was required to have certain credentials for his position.
-Although he did achieve them, it was well after his removal.
-At the time of the separation, Employee was an at-will employee subject to removal at the will of the agency with no recourse.
+Employee was required to have certain credentials for her position.
+It is undisputed that, at the time of the separation, she did not have them.
+For that reason, instead of holding "career" status, she was an "at will" employee and subject to removal by the agency with no recourse.
 According to the applicable laws, rules and regulations, this Office does not have jurisdiction over the appeal of a removal of an at-will employee.
 Therefore, this appeal must be dismissed.